Kaktushose/jda-commands/docs/extension/configuring.md

    The strings will be matched to the full class names of the classes extending `Extension` using `String#startWith`, thus specifying package names is possible.

-To for example exclude the default guice implementation, we could call:
+To for example exclude the default Guice Extension, we could call:

 ```java
     JDACommands.builder(jda, Main.class)